griptape-ai/griptape-cli/README.md

 [![Docs](https://readthedocs.org/projects/griptape/badge/)](https://griptape.readthedocs.io/)
 [![Griptape Discord](https://dcbadge.vercel.app/api/server/gnWRz88eym?compact=true&style=flat)](https://discord.gg/gnWRz88eym)

-CLI for the Griptape Framework and Cloud.
+The Griptape CLI is a command-line interface for interacting with features of [Griptape Cloud](https://www.griptape.ai/cloud).
+Today, it provides an emulator for Griptape Cloud Skatepark, which allows you to run and test your Structures locally.

 ## Installation